aFarkas/lazysizes/README.md

 	class="lazyload" />
 ```

-Note: Due to the fact that the ``data-src`` will also be picked up by "Read-Later" Apps, this pattern also makes sense if you use a polyfill.
+Note: Due to the fact that the ``data-src`` will also be picked up by "Read-Later" Apps or other tools (Pin it button), this pattern also makes sense if you use a polyfill.

 ###The noscript pattern